amckee250/loftyBackendPractical/README.md

 Once the app is running, we will need to do a couple more django commands to prep the app for use

-In a new terminal, find the name of the Docker image running this app using either of the below commands.
+In a new terminal, find the name of the Docker container running this app using either of the below commands.
 ```bash
 docker ps
 ```